 It’s time to shatter the illusions about what women ‘should’ be and do and instead, understand that with God at the forefront of our lives, we get to have options.

-Want to explore worth and work for today’s Christian woman with me and a group of likeminded ladies?
+Want to explore worth and work for today’s Christian woman?
 Step right this way and join us as we dive into reflections, discussion and action prompted by this infamous passage of scripture.

 To dive into the Proverbs 31 study, click the button below.